-Multi Criteria Analysis (MCA) is a tool to compare and rank different options (e.g. alternatives, packages, and projects) in a structured way.
+MCA is a tool to compare and rank different options (e.g. alternatives, packages, and projects) in a structured way.
 MCA allows experts and stakeholders alike to be involved in the decision-making process.
-The advantages of MCA are that the steps are clear, decisions are recorded in a transparent way and that the process can continue to be used as a planning tool beyond the lifetime of the project and be applied to other catchments as well.
+Advantages of MCA are that the steps are clear, decisions are recorded in a transparent way and that the process can continue to be used as a planning tool beyond the lifetime of the project and be applied to other catchments as well.